 A new book, The Making of a Democratic Economy by Marjorie Kelly and Ted Howard of The Democracy Collaborative, explores this question by looking at organizations and individuals across the country working to reshape our economy to make it more equitable and to restore power to individuals.
 From worker cooperatives to socially conscious investing, these leaders are creating different approaches to capitalism that can serve as models for others.
 The book outlines a set of principles for this new economy that can help guide efforts to address the challenges that many people still face.

-Join us for a discussion with the book’s authors and some of the leaders they describe, whose policies, programs, and business models highlight opportunities to make our economy more equitable.
-The event will explore these new approaches to capitalism and identify practical lessons for others looking to build a more just economic system.
+We hosted a discussion with the book’s authors and some of the leaders they describe, whose policies, programs, and business models highlight opportunities to make our economy more equitable.
+The event explored these new approaches to capitalism and identified practical lessons for others looking to build a more just economic system.

 Join the Conversation

 Tweet A new book by @marjorie_kelly & Ted Howard of @DemocracyCollab looks at the people who are working to reshape our economy and restore power to individuals.
-Join @AspenWorkforce & @Aspen_BOI Nov 13 to discuss the book and its implications.
+This event by @AspenWorkforce & @Aspen_BOI discussed the book and its implications.

 Chief Equity Officer, Fairfax County Government @fairfaxcounty